netmod-wg/schedule-yang/draft-ma-netmod-schedule-yang.md

 ##  The "IETF XML" Registry

-   This document registers the following URIs in the "IETF XML Registry" {{!RFC3688}}.
+   This document registers the following URI in the "IETF XML Registry" {{!RFC3688}}.

 ~~~~
         URI: urn:ietf:params:xml:ns:yang:ietf-schedule